 Configure GCP Compute Resource Policies

-The gcp:compute/resourcePolicy:ResourcePolicy resource, part of the Pulumi GCP provider, defines policies that can be attached to compute resources to schedule snapshots, control instance lifecycles, or optimize VM placement.
-This guide focuses on four capabilities: snapshot scheduling with retention, instance start/stop automation, VM placement for low-latency workloads, and GPU topology configuration.
+The gcp:compute/resourcePolicy:ResourcePolicy resource, part of the Pulumi GCP provider, defines policies that schedule actions or control placement for compute resources.
+This guide focuses on three capabilities: snapshot scheduling and retention, instance start/stop automation, and VM placement for performance and availability.

-Resource policies are created independently but must be attached to persistent disks or VM instances to take effect.
+Resource policies are created independently but must be attached to instances or disks via their respective resource configurations.
 The examples are intentionally small.
-Combine them with your own disk and instance resources to apply these policies.
+Combine them with your own compute instances and disk resources.

 Schedule daily snapshots at a fixed time